apivideo/api.video-nodejs-client/doc/api/LiveStreamsApi.md

         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const liveStreamId = 'vi4k0jvEUuaTdRAEjQ4Jfrgz'; // The unique ID for the live stream you want to upload. const file = 'BINARY_DATA_HERE'; // The .jpg image to be added as a thumbnail.
+        const liveStreamId = 'vi4k0jvEUuaTdRAEjQ4Jfrgz'; // The unique ID for the live stream you want to upload. const file = 'BINARY_DATA_HERE'; // The image to be added as a thumbnail.
+The mime type should be image/jpeg, image/png or image/webp.
+The max allowed size is 8 MiB.

         // LiveStream
         const result = await client.liveStreams.uploadThumbnail(liveStreamId, file);